Eight similarities between Benitez’s Valencia & Simeone’s Atletico Madrid

 In both of Valencia’s league-winning seasons, they conceded just 27 goals.
 And Atleti?
 Just 26.

 With just one goal between them, this is more a testament to the stubbornness of their defence than a whimsical – and quite spooky – coincidence.
-It’s also handy to know when it comes to betting on La Liga – get tips for 888 players.

 As a constellation of stars glittered at Real Madrid and Barcelona – during both periods – Valencia and Atletico have had to make do with relatively meagre transfer budgets.